Vickers Wellington: Coastal Command variants

 Maritime version of B Mark X armed with torpedoes (two 18-inch carried under wings).
-Redesigned nose to accommodate centrimetric ASV Mark III radar which had a radome in the chin position rather use than external aerials.
+Redesigned nose to accommodate centrimetric ASV Mark III radar which had a radome in the chin position rather than external aerials.
 Twin flexible machine guns in a clear canopy replaced the front turret.
 Leigh light in bomb bay.
 Hercules VI or XVI engines.
 58 built at Weybridge and Broughton in Flintshire.